pachyderm/pachyderm/examples/group/README.md

     ![labresults repo](./img/list_file_labresults_master.png)

     The commit in your entry repository has triggered the execution of your pipelines (i.e., a job).
-Your pipelines' jobs should be sucessful:
     ```shell
     pachctl list pipeline
     ```